martian45/micropython-tlc59116/README.md

 # Set default brightness for all segments
 # Possible values are 0 - 255 (0x00 - 0xFF)
 disp.brightness = 200
+# Sets lower brightness of dots as percentage of disp.brightness
+disp.dot_brightness_percent = 80
 # Switch on all segments on default brightness
 disp.led_write('8.8.')
 ```